Skip to content

 • apps/web-client: Frontend application.

-• apps/server: Backend application.
+• apps/server-go: Backend application.

 • package.json: Root scripts and workspace configuration.